ysthakur/CMSC320-Notes/Stats/Pearson's Correlation Coefficient.md

-Used for looking at correlation between variables
+Quantifies correlation between variables

+Used as a measure of [effect size](Effect%20Size.md)

 - Will be 1 when variables are perfectly correlated
 - Will be -1 if perfectly anti-correlated